-Two different creative messages will be tested in the second intervention.
-Because the CDHS' Family Voice Council was instrumental in providing feedback for the first intervention (website redesign), the council will also be engaged to provide feedback for the development of the Facebook advertisements.
-Iterations of the advertisements will be reviewed by the Family Voice Council and CSS staff.
+In the second intervention, we will test two different creative messages.
+Because the CDHS' Family Voice Council was instrumental in providing feedback for the first intervention (website redesign), we will seek the council's feedback on developing the Facebook advertisements.
+Family Voice Council and CSS staff will review iterations of the advertisements.

-In order to tackle the multiple challenges and delays caused by having multiple layers of engagement from various state agencies, Spearca will directly manage the purchase and placement of the advertisements.
-Spearca will also be responsible for compiling the intervention social media metrics to ensure the required data is available for the next intervention.
+To tackle the multiple challenges and delays caused by having multiple layers of engagement from various state agencies, Spearca will directly manage the purchase and placement of the advertisements.
+Spearca will also compile the intervention social media metrics to ensure the required data are available for the next intervention.

 The redesign of the CSS website created an important foundation for future digital marketing interventions and access to information for individuals interested in enrolling in child support.
-When a viewer responds to the call to action of one of the Facebook advertisement, she will be directed to a redesigned, user-friendly website with clear information on the application process, potentially impacting the advertisement influence.
+When a viewer responds to a call to action in one of the Facebook advertisements, the site will redirect the user to a redesigned, user-friendly website that contains clear information on the application process.
+Ultimatly, we hope the user will apply for child support services.